mysticmind/mysticmind-postgresembed/README.md

 # MysticMind.PostgresEmbed _Postgres embedded database equivalent for .Net applications_ [![Build status](https://ci.appveyor.com/api/projects/status/k72gtg4evxas3dk3?svg=true)](https://ci.appveyor.com/project/BabuAnnamalai/mysticmind-postgresembed) [![NuGet Version](https://badgen.net/nuget/v/mysticmind.postgresembed)](https://www.nuget.org/packages/MysticMind.PostgresEmbed/)

-This is a library for running a Postgres server embedded equivalent including extensions targeting Windows x64.
+This is a library for running a Postgres server embedded equivalent including extensions targeting Windows, Linux and OSX (including Silicon - M1/M2) available in v3.x.
 This project also handles Postgres extensions very well with a neat way to configure and use it.

+Note that until v2.x, this library was only supporting Windows.

-By default, this project uses the binaries published in Nuget package [PostgreSql.Binaries.Lite](https://www.nuget.org/packages/PostgreSql.Binaries.Lite/).
-Note that this is a minimal set of binaries which can be quickly downloaded (less than 20MB) for use rather than the official downloads which are pegged at around 100MB.
+By default, this project uses the minimum binaries published by [zonkyio/embedded-postgres-binaries](https://github.com/zonkyio/embedded-postgres-binaries).
+Note that this is a minimal set of binaries which can be quickly downloaded (around 10MB) for use rather than the official downloads which are pegged at around 100MB.

+Library automatically detects the OS environment and architecture to setup the library for use accordingly.

-If you have benefitted from this library and has saved you a bunch of time, please feel free to buy me a coffee!<br>
+If you have benefitted from this library and has saved you a bunch of time, please feel free to sponsor my work!<br>
 <a href="https://github.com/sponsors/mysticmind" target="_blank"><img height="30" style="border:0px;height:36px;" src="https://img.shields.io/static/v1?label=GitHub Sponsor&message=%E2%9D%A4&logo=GitHub" border="0" alt="GitHub Sponsor" /></a> <!--<a href="https://ko-fi.com/babuannamalai" target="_blank"><img height="36" style="border:0px;height:36px;" src="https://cdn.ko-fi.com/cdn/kofi4.png?v=3" border="0" alt="Buy Me a Coffee at ko-fi.com" /></a> <a href="https://www.buymeacoffee.com/babuannamalai" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="36" width="174"></a>-->

 ## Usage